AdaCore/spark2014/docs/ug/usage.rst

        detailed    Report all results of proving VCs, including a reason when not proved

-   -u            Unique compilation, only consider the given files -q            Be quiet/terse
+   -u            Unique compilation, only prove the given files -U            Prove all files of all projects
+   -q            Be quiet/terse
    -f            Fore recompilation/proving of all units and all VCs -jnnn         Use nnn parallel processes (default: 1)